AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/1_phonopy.md

 $M_\text{0}$ must be an integer scalar value of $M_\text{S, base}$, or the workflow will not be added to the `LaunchPad`.

 A score of 0.80 is considered to be a good balance between getting fully converged results and not going to very large supercell sizes; however, you may want to increase it if very accurate results are needed or lower it if the unitcell of a material is already very large.
-Here a significantly lower minimum of 0.05 is used to allow the workflows to be easily run on a lap/desktop and so that none of the supercells get above 64 atoms.
+Here a significantly lower minimum of 0.05 is used so that none of the supercells get above 64 atoms and the workflows can be easily run on a laptop or desktop computer.

+FK: this section is not clear to me ->

-In this case we set the initial supercell to be a 2x2x2 supercell of the conventional cell in order to reduce the over number of calculations needed to calculate the converged phonon model.
+In this case we set the initial supercell to be a 2x2x2 supercell of the conventional cell in order to reduce the over (FK: overall?) number of calculations needed to calculate the converged phonon model.
 Instead of explicitly calculating the smaller supercells the force constants from the larger one are mapped onto them and used to check for the convergence.
+(FK: force constants mapping probably goes beyond the tutorial?
+At least it's not really necessary at this point imo)
 In most cases if a 200 atom supercell is used in this scheme then a converged phonon model can be calculated from a single phonopy calculation.

 ## Running the Calculations